storopoli/storopoli.github.io/content/posts/2024-06-08-zkp/index.md

 We have tons of papers on the subject.
 Here are some selected few.

-The whole idea of ZKPs as discussed above in three properties was first conceived by [[SMR85]].
+The whole idea of ZKPs as discussed above in three properties (Completeness, Soundness, and Zero-Knowledge) was first conceived by [[SMR85]].
 Later [[Kil92]] showed that some of the properties' assumptions can be relaxed, more specifically using computational soundness instead of statistical soundness.
 [[Mic94]] applied the [Fiat-Shamir Heuristic](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic)